Tuesday, March 29, 2022

 • Compassion and bridge-building

-• Model Extending compassion toward people you do not agree with.
+• Model extending compassion toward people you do not agree with.

 • Hard work deserves rewards.